Inside: A step-by-step tutorial on making repurposed Christmas crackers, including free printable cheesy Christmas jokes.

 What you need to make your own Christmas crackers

 - Vintage maps – I use old roadmaps.
-I pick the ones that tend to have more Christmassy colours such as red, green and white.
-You can also use printouts of old maps from vintage atlas’s.
+I pick the ones with more Christmassy colours, such as red, green and white.
+You can also use printouts of old maps from a vintage atlas.
 There are some cool vintage North Pole maps on Pictureboxblue, which I think would make great handmade Christmas crackers.

 - Toilet roll cardboard tubes – 1 for each cracker